 General Tips to Strengthen Weak Legs

-- Don’t sit or stand or walk or remain in a same position for too long.
+- Don’t sit or stand or walk or remain in the same position for too long.

 - Reduce the foods rich in saturated fat and trans fat.